lamtalaa/LDwebApp/README.md

 - Weather uses Open-Meteo (no key required) and metric units (°C).
 - Quotes come from the ZenQuotes API via AllOrigins to avoid CORS issues.
 - Background and card styling adapt to current weather conditions.
+- City photos fall back to local placeholders if Unsplash is unavailable or rate-limited.